 The Company currently operates a share plan adopted by the Management Board and Supervisory Board on 19 August 2019 and 20 August 2019 respectively, subsequently amended by each board on 26 and 29 March 2021 respectively ("2019 Share Plan").
-The Management Board and the Supervisory Board also adopted a share plan in 2021 respectively approved on 26 March and 29 March 2021 ("2021 Share Plan").
+The Management Board and the Supervisory Board also adopted a share plan in 2021 respectively approved on 26 March and 29 March 2021, and subsequently amended by each board on 18 March 2024 and 9 April 2024 respectively ("2021 Share Plan").
 The 2019 Share Plan and the 2021 Share Plan are based on the same rules and mechanics and will collectively be referred to as the "Post IPO Share Plans" hereinafter.

-a. units
+a. units and options

-The Post IPO Share Plans comprise Restricted Share Unit Plan (RSUs) and Performance Share Unit (PSUs) designed to incentivise Employees and Management Board members, improve GFG's long-term performance and retain key talent.
+The Post IPO Share Plans provide for Restricted Share Units (RSUs, being units that subject to applicable conditions, vesting and holding terms entitle their holders to shares), Performance Share Units (PSUs, being units that subject to applicable conditions, vesting and holding terms and performance targets entitle their holders to shares), Share Options (being grants that subject to applicable conditions, vesting and holding terms, if exercised, entitle their holders to shares), and Performance Options (being grants that subject to applicable conditions, vesting and holding terms and performance targets, if exercised, entitle their holders to shares) designed to incentivise Employees and Management Board members, improve GFG's long-term performance and retain key talent.
 The Post IPO Share Plans are intended to incentivise the delivery of longer-term business plans, sustainable long-term returns for stakeholders and strategic priorities, such as disciplined risk and capital management and sustainability.